fjohnnyg/Quizz/README.md

 ### Instructions to run:

->- Compile the [Server ??????] file and run it.
+>- Compile the ServerLauncher file and run it.
 >
 >
->- Compile the [Player ??????] file and run it more than 2 times.
+>- Compile the Player file and run it more than 2 times.
 >
 >
 >- Enjoy the game!